OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

                 'greetingtemplate.html.twig' => 'oe/moduletemplate/views/templates/greetingtemplate.html.twig',
             ],

-   Go through module's own templates, fix step by step as the converter tool does not yet catch all cases.
-   .. todo: explain how to restructure template location
+.. todo: explain how to restructure template location for OXID 7

 * Now about blocks, which are used to extend shop templates.
 The prototype twig engine does yet work with module template blocks and template extensions.
   Still there is a possibility to test converted block templates:

     - in the module's metadata.php block section, select a block entry, for example from module template:

     .. code:: php